-I have more than 15 years of experience teaching at third-level covering mainly subjects such as Human-Computer Interaction, Interaction Design, CSCW, Qualitative Research Methods and Theories of the Information Society.
+I have 20 years of experience teaching at third-level covering mainly subjects such as Human-Computer Interaction, Interaction Design, CSCW and Qualitative Research Methods.
 I have taught various other subjects under the broad umbrella of human-centred computing.
 I have also been a visiting professor at the University of Rome Tor Vergata, Masters in Advanced Techniques for Interactive Communication, from 2004 to 2006.

-I am currently teaching in the SHU Department of Computing, mainly covering aspects related to research methods and critical thinking.
-In the past, I have taught modules on understanding information systems in use and contextualising information systems development within organisations and the social world.
+I am currently teaching in the SHU Department of Computing, mainly covering aspects related to research methods, critical thinking, and dissertation planning and tutoring.
+In the past, I have taught modules for the Department on understanding information systems in use and contextualising information systems development within organisations and the social world.

-I have given several invited lectures at other institutions, including the Limerick School of Art and Design (Ireland), the University of Siena, the IUAV University of Venice (Italy), and the EUSSET International Summer School on Computer-Supported Cooperative Work, and the CSCW Asia Winter School.
+I have given several invited lectures at other institutions, including the Limerick School of Art and Design (Ireland), the University of Siena, the IUAV University of Venice (Italy), the EUSSET International Summer School on Computer-Supported Cooperative Work, and the CSCW Asia Winter School.